-- Zero offsets.
+- · Zero offsets.

 - · Coordinate preset.

+- Activate the C axis.

-- Movements in continuous / incremental jog and handwheels.
+- · Movements in continuous / incremental jog and handwheels.

 Movements to hardstop are not possible while the transformation is active.

 Machine reference (home) search

 Function G46 is canceled when homing an axis that is involved in the angular transformation (machine parameters ANGAXNA and ORTAXNA).
 When homing the axes that are not involved in the angular axis transformation, function G46 stays active.